2022–23 Blackpool F.C. season

 The 2022–23 season is Blackpool F.C.'s 114th season in the English Football League, and the club's second-consecutive season in the EFL Championship, the second tier of English professional football.
 The season covers the period from 1 July 2022 to 30 June 2023.

 In addition to the league, the club also competed in the 2022–23 FA Cup, reaching the fourth round (they entered in the third round).
 They were knocked out of the 2022–23 EFL Cup in the first round.

 It was Michael Appleton's first season as head coach.
 He was sacked on 18 January, and replaced by Mick McCarthy.
+McCarthy left by mutual consent on 8 April, and was replaced in an interim capacity by Stephen Dobbie.

+On 28 April 2023, Blackpool were relegated to League One.